Gordon County, Georgia: Rail accidents

 Two fatal rail accidents took place in Gordon County in the late 20th century.
 The first one was in 1981 when Southern Railway train #160 collided with a log truck near the community of Oostanaula.
 The engineer and the driver of the log truck were fatally injured.
 In 1990, Train #188 ran a stop signal at the north end of the siding at Davis, Georgia and collided with Train #G38 on the same line.
 The engineer and conductor on #G38 and the conductor on #188 died in this collision.
 A monument stands at the site of the collision near the Georgia Highway 136 crossing.

 Politics

 Bert Lance, an advisor to Jimmy Carter's successful presidential campaign, served as chairman of the Board of Calhoun First National Bank, later acquired by Trust Company of Georgia, forerunner of SunTrust; it is now part of Truist Financial.
 As of 2020, Carter is the final Democratic nominee to win Gordon County (1980).

 Since 1980, Republicans have had a strong base in Gordon County.
+As of the 2020s, Gordon County is a strongly Republican voting county, voting 81% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Gordon County is entirely within Georgia's 11th congressional district, currently represented by Barry Loudermilk.
+For elections to the Georgia State Senate, Gordon County is divided between districts 52 and 54.
+For elections to the Georgia House of Representatives, Gordon County is divided by District 5 and District 6.